-- 1. The Great Gatsby by F. Scott Fitzgerald (If you are coming from Ms. Pezalski's class, this is not an option.)
+- Their Eyes Were Watching God Zora Neale Hurston (available to borrow from the school)

 - 2. Pride and Prejudice by Jane Austen (This title is available to download for free online)

-- 3. The Bluest Eye by Toni Morrison
+- 3. Beloved by Toni Morrison

 - 4. A Handmaid's Tale by Margaret Atwood

 - 5. Kite Runner by Khaled Hosseini